-English cucumbers and Asian cucumbers are always popular at our market booth... for good reason, they taste great!
+English cucumbers are so popular at our market booth, they're often the only type of cucumbers we offer.
+It's no wonder they are such a big hit, they have a pleasing crisp texture and superb flavor!
 The cukes are delicious all by themselves, and they also make a fine addition to salads, sandwiches and such.

-Asian and English cucumbers are typically considered to be "greenhouse varieties".
+English cucumbers are typically considered to be "greenhouse varieties".
 However, we grow ours outdoors in the garden, and provide them fresh to our local customers.
-They don't always turn out to be perfectly straight when grown "in the wilds" of the garden, but we think the flavor is enhanced by fresh air and sunshine.
+They don't always turn out to be perfectly straight when grown "in the wilds" of the garden, but we think the flavor is enhanced by fresh air, sunshine and our rich organic soil.

 With crisp texture and a refreshing sweet taste, these cukes are a cool summer treat.
-They're "burpless" types, with no bitter aftertaste.
-Thin skin and a virtually seedless interior make these a pleasure to munch.
+They're "burpless" types with no bitter aftertaste.
+Thin skin and a seedless interior make the English Cucumbers a pleasure to munch.

 We think you'll agree that these cucumbers are a real winner for crunch and flavor!